Guys, I have a problem… Sometimes, there are simply too many Mac games to cover! Really, I’m not joking.

 After a time on Steam’s Early Access program, Slime Ranger is now available on Mac.
 This is a really fun and original game about a rancher that makes a living wrangling slimes.
 The rancher can accomplish that through a combination of canons, vacuums, and more.

 The game’s premise may sound weird, but with over 10,000 overwhelmingly positive reviews on Steam, you can rest assured Slime Rancher is lots of fun.
-You can read all about it here or download it from Steam.
+You download it from Steam.

 Released August 1, 2017.